 The IETF is a community committed to transparency in the manner in which it conducts its operations.
-Accordingly, the following will apply to the contract, proposal, and negotiations:
+Accordingly, the following will apply to the proposal, negotiations, and contract:

-1. The contract, including total cost (not salaries), will be made public upon execution.

-2. The Providers' names will be announced on or after March 21, 2011.

-3. The Provider's proposal will NOT be released during negotiations.

-4. Negotiations are private among the Provider, and the IAD, the IAOC, and ISOC leadership.
+- 1. The contract, excluding business confidential material agreed to by the parties, will be made public upon execution. - 2.
+The Providers' names will be announced on or after November 9, 2017. - 3.
+Negotiations are private among the Provider, the IAD, the IAOC, and ISOC leadership.